 Double-space and number every page, including the title page.
-Use Times New Roman 12 pt. font throughout your manuscript, and number the lines in the left margin.
+Use Aptos 11 pt. font throughout the manuscript, and number the lines in the left margin.
 See instructions for adding numbers to lines within Word.
 Arrange the manuscript in the following order: title page, abstract, and body of review.
 References and graphics are discussed later in this document.
 More information for each section follows.